PowerShell/platyPS/platyPS.schema.md

 # Schema

-PlatyPS requires you to author markdown with a certain structure.
+PlatyPS requires you to keep the content in a specific structure and MarkDown notation.
+Any authoring must not break this formatting.
 It closely resembles output of `Get-Help`.

 ## Legend